-Prudential PLC, the leading Asia and Africa insurer, has released its reports of a commissioned study on financial wellbeing health care in Asia on 5 March 2026 .
-Financial confidence and preparedness are highest among younger adults in Asia and decrease in later life stages, according to new research by Prudential plc (“Prudential”).
-Results show that respondents aged 18-35 score 59.8 out of 100 in financial wellbeing, compared with 58.2 for those between the ages of 36-49 and 57.7 among those aged 50-60.
+Prudential PLC, the leading Asia and Africa insurer, has released its report of a commissioned study on financial wellbeing in Asia on 5 March 2026.
+Financial confidence and preparedness are highest among younger adults in Asia and decrease in later life stages, according to the research carried out by Prudential plc (“Prudential”).
+Results show that those adults who are 18-35 years of age score 59.8 out of 100 in financial wellbeing, compared with 58.2 for those between the ages of 36-49 years and 57.7 among those aged 50-60 years.

 As the reports of the study revealed, the findings form the basis for Prudential’s inaugural Financial Wellbeing Index, a regional barometer of how people in Asia are managing their finances today and how ready they feel for tomorrow.
-Measured from four dimensions – present financial security, future financial security, present financial freedom and future financial freedom, it combines attitudes, behaviors and expectations into a single score to indicate the level of wellbeing.
-Moreover, the study covered eight Asian markets such as Hong Kong, Indonesia, Malaysia, Philippines, Singapore, Taiwan, Thailand, and Vietnam through an online quantitative survey and was carried out among 7,707 adults aged 18-60.
+Measured from four dimensions — present financial security, future financial security, present financial freedom, and future financial freedom — the study combines attitudes, behaviors, and expectations into a single score to indicate the level of financial wellbeing.
+Moreover, the study covered eight Asian markets such as Hong Kong, Indonesia, Malaysia, the Philippines, Singapore, Taiwan, Thailand, and Vietnam through an online quantitative survey and was carried out among 7,707 adults aged 18-60 years.

 Credit: https://pixabay.com/.

-It is notable that only one in three respondents (34 percent) say they do not need to keep earning in their retirement years.
+It is notable that only one in three adults (34 percent) says they do not need to keep earning in their retirement years.
 Fewer than half (47 percent) feel secure when thinking about their financial future, while only 45 percent believe they could handle a major unexpected expense.
-This gap continues to widen across later life stages, highlighting the importance of early financial preparation, ongoing education and long-term planning in achieving financial freedom and sustained wellbeing.
+This gap continues to widen across later life stages, highlighting the importance of early financial preparation, ongoing education, and long-term planning in achieving financial freedom and sustained wellbeing.

-There are market Differences and challenges in Access.
-Across the region, Vietnam records the highest overall financial wellbeing score at 65.1, supported by the highest number of respondents (66 per cent) who strongly or slightly agree they have access to financial services and products that enable long-term financial planning.
-Indonesia (62.0) and Thailand (60.4) follow closely, with respondents in both markets also reporting among the highest levels of financial knowledge, access to services and planning for long‑term success.
+There are market differences and challenges in Access.
+Across the region, Vietnam records the highest overall financial wellbeing score at 65.1, supported by the highest number of adults (66 percent) who strongly or slightly agree they have access to financial services and products that enable long-term financial planning.
+Indonesia (62.0) and Thailand (60.4) follow closely, with adults in both markets also reporting among the highest levels of financial knowledge, access to services, and planning for long‑term success.
 On the other hand, those in Hong Kong, which scores the lowest for financial wellbeing at 52.5, are the least satisfied with their access.

 Overall, access to financial solutions remains limited in Asia.
-As the reports of the Prudential PLC study reveals, only 18 percent strongly agree they have what they need to achieve financial success – a disparity that amplifies the challenge of building optimal financial wellbeing and can compound over time.
-Bridging the gaps is vital for financial wellbeing.
+As the report of the Prudential PLC study reveals, less than one-fifth of the adults (18 percent) strongly agree they have what they need to achieve financial success — a disparity that amplifies the challenge of building optimal financial wellbeing and can compound over time.
+But bridging the gaps is vital for financial wellbeing.

 NB: Dhaka Opinion Magazine does not send its editorial team members to cover press conferences, conferences, seminars, workshops, or any other event.
 It selectively publishes Opinion Roundup, Conference Overview, and Convention Overview when opinion-based press releases, conference proceedings, or other similar materials are submitted or sent to the magazine.
 But these are subject to editing before publication based on the policy of the magazine.